sujithrs/redis-session-store/README.md

 Configuration
 =============

+In your Rails app, throw in an initializer with the following contents:

+MyApp::Application.config.session_store :redis_session_store, :db => 2, :key_prefix => "myapp:session", :expire_after => 120.minutes

 See lib/redis-session-store.rb for a list of valid options.
-Set them using:

-    ActionDispatch::Base.session = {
-      :db => 2,
-      :expire_after => 120.minutes,
-      :key_prefix => "myapp:session:"
-    }

-In your Rails app, throw in an initializer with the following contents and the configuration above:

-    ActionDispatch::Base.session_store = RedisSessionStore

 Changes
 =======